 Particular to general

 Don Steward discussed the combined transformation prompt in his presentation at the joint Maths Hubs conference at Villa Park in June 2017.
 In his presentation, Don explained the process he follows for designing mathematical tasks.
 Starting with an exam question, which focuses on a particular case, he explores how it could be generalised

 By following the same process in the classroom, students appreciate the general mathematical structure underlying a particular question.
 Don showed how the reasoning that was required to solve a question on an Edexcel GCSE paper (paper 2, June 2017) can be developed through the combined transformation inquiry.
 You can see the section of Don’s presentation related to the inquiry here.
 It starts with the examination question and then considers initial pathways the inquiry might take.

 Dan Pearcy (the Head of Mathematics at The International School of Lausanne) used this prompt at end of a unit on transformations.
 In being more general than the combined transformations prompt, it assumes knowledge of more transformations.
 The original prompt is accessible to students who have come across only reflections.
 The teacher can introduce new knowledge about rotations and translations in order to confirm the prompt is true for specific cases of combined reflections.

-Daniela Vasile - a Head of Mathematics in Hong Kong - suggested another prompt: Any composition of two transformations can be replaced by a single one.
-This suggestion is very interesting because it proposes a conjecture about the general case.
+Daniela Vasile (a Head of Mathematics in Hong Kong) suggested the prompt.
+In referring to any case, it contains a general conjecture.
 Inquiry Maths prompts tend to isolate a particular case for two reasons.
 Firstly, students can access the prompt without being overloaded by many different possibilities.
 Secondly, the inductive movement from examples to a generalisation can be carried out by the students themselves.
-However, a general statement could be appropriate to challenge older students or experienced inquirers.
+However, a general statement could be appropriate to challenge experienced inquirers.